MrPowerScripts/reddit-karma-farming-bot/README.md

 [Click here for the google docs link](https://docs.google.com/document/d/1we5QR5E1nVNz862OG40oic9lnYhULStkWKlprmYlKFo/edit?usp=sharing)

 ## Linux/MacOS
 Designed for Ubuntu 20.
-MacOS mmay require manually installing some deps through brew.
+MacOS may require manually installing some deps through brew.

 1. change `src/settings.sample.py` to `src/settings.py` and update the values to your account and app values